 The experiences we’ve announced today were designed to help marketers keep up with changes, and keep scaling.
 We’re excited to see what you and your team build with Airtable.
 We’re far from finished—this is only the start.

 Ready to take your workflows to the next level?
-Learn more about how your team can build engaging, personalized content and experiences with Airtable.
+Learn more about marketing campaign management, or how your team can build engaging, personalized content and experiences with Airtable.